AIMultipleAIMultiple

 Real-life example:

-Civil rights groups in the UK warn that expanding such systems without addressing bias risks deepening discrimination in policing.
+Civil rights groups in the UK caution that expanding these systems without fixing their biases could worsen existing inequalities in policing.

 Figure 1: An example of facial recognition technology employed by UK law enforcement as part of a national database.3